Updated 11/2020 and 9/2021; Original title: Professor Kale

-We all had that one teacher we didn’t like but begrudgingly, we admit they probably taught us a thing or two.
+We probably all had that one teacher we didn’t like but begrudgingly, we admit they probably taught us a thing or two.
 Consider kale your teacher in this “food for thought” perspective.

 Words matter.
 Yes, how we present ourselves visually matters.
 Verbal presentation also matters.
 Ever notice how some speakers have you on the edge of your seat while others have you squirming in it, waiting for the presentation to end?
 Kale didn’t say, “hey, I’m good for you”, or “you need greens weekly because of all our nutrition”.
 Nope.
 Kale said “Check me out, I’m awesome.
 You need me.”
+And we believed it.

 I had a conversation with someone who told me he caught flack at a barbeque with friends because he was the only one not overeating the party food and overloading his plate.
 It’s not our place to judge others or tell people what to eat/how to eat.
 Even as a dietitian, my job is to inform your thinking to support your well-being goals and manage your health, not tell you what to do.